RHEnVision/provisioning-backend/docs/dev-environment.md

 * Account number 13 with organization id 000013.
 This account is the first account (ID=1) and it is very often used on many examples (including this document).
 For [example](../scripts/rest_examples/http-client.env.json), RH-Identity-Header is an HTTP header that MUST be present in ALL requests, it is a base64-encoded JSON string which includes account number.
 * An example SSH public key.

-## Backend services

-The application integrates with multiple backend services:

 ## Worker